Q: How do I apply to study at NZLC? What is the application process?

-A: As an international student in New Zealand you may be able to work up to 20 hours a week.
-But working in another country can be very different from working in your country.
+Working in another country can be very different from working in your country.
 In New Zealand there are laws to protect all workers, and this includes international students.
 Find out more about your rights and responsibilities working in New Zealand at: www.nzstudywork.com

 Q: I hold a valid working visa, but where can I find a job?

 We also have a job notice board at the school and every week our staff put up some advertisements for jobs around the city.
 After you get your CV checked by an NZLC teacher, you can also go and visit restaurants, cafés, bars etc. and deliver your CV in person with a smile!